Kristoffer1122/npilot.nvim/README.md

+# npilot.nvim
-# npilot.nvim is my solution to the problem of using GitHub Copilot in Neovim.
+This plugin is my solution to the problem of using GitHub Copilot in Neovim.
-### It's meant to be more of a convinient way to use Copilot.
+It's meant to be more of a convinient way to use Copilot.
 It allows you to quickly accept or reject suggestions without to use the ugly inline suggestions.

-###

 ## Usage
 To use npilot, obviously you will need a github copilot subscription, and have it configured.